Racial Equity & Educational Justice Graduate Certificate Program

 The REEJ Certificate Program at a Glance (12 cr.)

-• GED575 Indigenous Perspectives: Culturally Sustaining Pedagogies, Curriculum, and the Arts 3cr.
-(Spring)
+- GED575 Indigenous Perspectives: Culturally Sustaining Pedagogy, Curriculum, and the Arts (Spring 2025 Weds; Summer June-July 2025)

 Students can take all four courses to complete the certificate, or take any of the first three without enrolling in the REEJ certificate program.
 The REEJ Graduate Certificate Program is designed to be completed in 1-2 year cohort groups starting in the summer and culminating in the spring.
 Graduate students can work with the Program Coordinator, Dr. Rebecca Eunmi Haslam, to determine a plan that works best for your individual needs.